adityakya/Artistic-Style-Transfer/Readme.md

 The style images are taken from the dataset: https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time

-The content images are taken from the dataset https://www.kaggle.com/datasets/duttadebadri/image-classification
+The content images are taken from the dataset: https://www.kaggle.com/datasets/duttadebadri/image-classification

 Dataset and model weights have to be downloaded before running the code.
 All these data and VGG19 weights should be kept in a folder named `input`